 3.1 pH of freshly harvested leafy vegetables

 Table 1 shows the pH of freshly harvested selected leafy vegetables.
 The pH was 5.87 for bitter leaf and 6.55 for fluted pumpkin leaf.
 Tree spinach and Lagos spinach had pH of 5.95 and 6.17, respectively.
 The pH values of the vegetables showed that they were not highly acidic.
 Vegetables with high pH have been reported to exhibit stronger antioxidant properties than acidic vegetables.
 Green leafy vegetables are generally classified as alkaline foods because of the low Potential Renal Acid Load (PRAL) [27,28,29].
-Moreover, diet rich in alkaline foods, including green leafy vegetables, are associated with reduced markers of inflammation.
-Increased consumption of alkaline forming foods maintained high oxygen saturation in the blood could reduce incidence of non-communicable diseases although further research testing various dietary modifications is required [29].
-Therefore, inclusion of alkaline forming foods vegetables into the diet can enhance overall health.
+Moreover, a diet rich in alkaline foods, including green leafy vegetables, is associated with reduced markers of inflammation.
+Increased consumption of alkaline-forming foods maintained high oxygen saturation in the blood could reduce the incidence of non-communicable diseases, although further research testing various dietary modifications is required [29].
+Therefore, inclusion of alkaline-forming foods vegetables, into the diet can enhance overall health.

 Table 1. pH of selected leafy vegetables